Relieve Sore Muscles: 7 Foods that Help Muscle Recovery

-It’s important to stretch, warm up and cool down if you want to avoid sore muscles the day after your workout.
+It’s important to stretch, warm up, and cool down if you want to avoid or relieve sore muscles the day after your workout.
 But don’t forget that proper nutrition also plays a major role.
-What foods help prevent or relieve delayed onset muscle soreness or DOMS?
+Which foods and drinks relieve sore muscles?

 7 Foods and Drinks for Sore Muscles